IBM-Cloud/ansible-collection-ibm/docs/ibm_appid_cloud_directory_user.rst

     Cloud Directory user display name

-  user_name (False, str, None)
-    Optional username

-  status (False, str, PENDING)
-    Accepted values `PENDING` or `CONFIRMED`

   email (True, list, None)
     (Required for new resource) A set of user emails

+  active (False, bool, True)
+    Determines if the user account is active or not

   create_profile (False, bool, True)
     A boolean indication if a profile should be created for the Cloud Directory user

-  active (False, bool, True)
-    Determines if the user account is active or not

-  password (True, str, None)
-    (Required for new resource) User password

-  tenant_id (True, str, None)
-    (Required for new resource) The AppID instance GUID

   id (False, str, None)